John Wodehouse, 4th Earl of Kimberley

 John Wodehouse, 4th Earl of Kimberley (12 May 1924 – 26 May 2002), styled Lord Wodehouse between 1932 and 1941, was an active British peer, and also a bobsled racer and Cresta member.

 Background and education

-Wodehouse was the son of John Wodehouse, 3rd Earl of Kimberley and Frances Margaret Irby, and succeeded to the earldom in 1941 when his father was killed in an air raid.
-He was educated at Eton and Magdalene College, Cambridge, and served with the Grenadier Guards in the Guards Armoured Division in 1943–45.
+Wodehouse was the son of John Wodehouse, then Lord Wodehouse (eldest son of the 2nd Earl of Kimberley), and Margaret Irby, and succeeded to the earldom in 1941 when his father was killed in an air raid.
+He was educated at Eton and Magdalene College, Cambridge, and served with the Grenadier Guards in the Guards Armoured Division in 1943–1945.

 Wodehouse was the godson of the writer P. G. Wodehouse, a distant cousin (third cousins thrice removed), both being descended from Sir Armine Wodehouse, 5th Baronet.

 Personal life

 Lord Kimberley had the reputation of being Britain's most married peer, having married six times.
 His first marriage was on 27 October 1945 to Diana Evelyn Legh, daughter of Sir Piers Legh; they divorced in 1949.
 His next marriage was to Australian Carmel June Dunnett (née Maguire) on 9 February 1949.
 They had a son before divorcing in 1952: